Art is not born in museums or at the hands of art critics and event curators.

 Once there were historians and art critics.
 Now we have curators of events.

-Historians and art critics, who used to study, go in depth and then explain and educate the public, have been replaced by curators whose function is mainly to organize events to increase the number of admissions to museums and sell catalogs full of big pictures and poor in content.
+Historians and art critics, who used to study, go in depth and then explain and educate the public, have been replaced by curators whose function is mainly to organize events to increase the number of admissions to museums and sell catalogs full of big pictures and rather poor in content.
 Studies, insights and adequate explanations matter little.
 During the above meeting, Mr. Colombo added that “it is not that important that the public understands.”
 And these are people paid with public money.

-As art exhibitions have turned into a lucrative trade, the figure of the curator, who sets up sensational events to attract masses of consumers, turns out to be more congenial than the figure of historians and critics who write long and demanding dissertations that sell poorly and poorly.
+As art exhibitions have turned into a lucrative trade, the figure of the curator, who sets up sensational events to attract masses of consumers, turns out to be more congenial than the figure of historians and critics who write long and demanding dissertations that sell poorly.
 The curator need not be an educated person; it is enough to attend a course for aspiring curators offered by some contemporary art museums.

 It would not be all that bad if, in addition to producing hype and profit, contemporary art museums also generated ideas, beauty and harmony.
 Majakowsky said it was necessary to elevate the masses to art.
 Today we do the opposite by lowering the level of cultural offerings in order not to lose audience.
 And to lend an aura of mystery to often insignificant things, the promoters of contemporary art prefer convoluted and incomprehensible things that generate bewilderment in the public.
 If art, real art, the art of the Cézannes, Picassos, Brancusi and Malewitch was not understood then, the fact that contemporary art is often not understood either is a guarantee of quality and authenticity..
-No?
+Not so?